Primary

 Keep that 90-degree elbow bend constant—any straightening defeats the purpose.
 Lead with your elbows, not your hands.
 At the top, your upper arms should be parallel to the floor with forearms pointing up.
 The weight goes heavier than straight-arm raises, but form still matters.

-Want Bent-Arm Lateral Raise in your program?
+See where Bent-Arm Lateral Raise fits in your weekly plan

 Stand holding dumbbells with arms bent at 90-degree angles.